By Sean Costello

 Most recently, my research was focused on what it takes to train and prepare Canadian astronauts.
 To read my feature report on the topic, please see seaninmotion.ca/skies.
 Other areas of study have taken me deep into the world of commercial spaceflight (SpaceX, Northrop Grumman), sport (on-water coverage of the 34th sailing of the America’s Cup; on-field coverage of the Ottawa Redblacks, including their win at the 2016 Grey Cup, and high-performance aviation (Royal Canadian Air Force air-to-air refueling, spring training of the CF-18 Demonstration Team and CF Snowbirds).

 Restless unless I’m sharing, in addition to writing for entities like Canadian Geographic, Skies Magazine, Canadian Aviator, SpaceFlightInsider.com, I love presenting to elementary students (know a teacher?), creating custom video messages and also keynoting business retreats.
 With a nod to the “Apollo 13” themed learning event which was hosted by the Entrepreneurs’ Organization at the Mayfair Theatre (the very one that first inspired me to capture and recycle “failure is not an option” type lessons from spaceflight operations), I am considering hosting a presentation at the Mayfair in early 2019.
 It would focus on Saint-Jacques’s astronaut training and launch, my takeaways from his mission-to-date (he’s still up there, until June!) and other key findings.
 If you’d be interested in hearing about it, please drop me a note!
 I’m @Sean- InMotion on Instagram, YouTube and Twitter; on Facebook, I’m Facebook.com/SeanInMotion.ca.

-Sean Costello is a Glebe photographer and writer.
+Sean Costello is a Glebe writer, researcher and presenter.